CLAIRE-COVID-T4/covid-data/README.md

  - `diseases/`: a collection of gene to disease mappings
  - `uniprot_features`: additional gene features gathered from UniProt [12]

+In the `clustering` and `node2vec` folders you will find the code used to create compact representations of the GO-terms.

 ## Content Details